 Policies and procedures are not the same as rules.
-Rules tell residents what they can and cannot do, a violation of which can result in penalties.
+Operating rules tell residents what they can and cannot do, a violation of which can result in penalties.
 A policy or procedure describes how things are done.
 For example,

 It is the policy of the Architectural Committee to only review signed, written applications submitted through the management office.
 The procedure, for submitting a written application is to obtain a form from the management office, fill it out completely, sign it, and return the application to the management office so it can be logged in.
 As part of our architectural rules, no work may commence without the prior written approval of the Architectural Committee.
 Violation of this rule may result in a $500 fine.